 For those that know me, you’ll know I am very close to my grandparents; they are even on our About Us page in the Meet The Team area.

-My grandparents are very proud of me and some of you may have met them – they were at my 1st year in business celebrations where they found out I had been running my business in secret (but that’s another story), they were at my 3rd year in business celebrations, sadly they couldn’t come to my 5th year in business celebrations due to illness, but Grampy came to Huntingdon Business Fair in April 2018 to see me.
+My grandparents are very proud of me.
+Some of you may have met them – they were at my 1st year in business celebrations.
+This is where they found out I had been running my business in secret (but that’s another story).
+They were at my 3rd year in business celebrations, sadly they couldn’t come to my 5th year in business celebrations due to illness, but Grampy came to Huntingdon Business Fair in April 2018 to see me.

 But what do they think I do?

-I spent a lot of days with my grandparents when I was younger and my parents were at work, so we are extremely close and have lots of happy memories of me from when I was young.
+I spent a lot of days with my grandparents when I was younger and my parents were at work.
+We are extremely close and have lots of happy memories of me from when I was young.